 - When you Love something and the world needs it, but you’re NOT paid for it, it is called “MISSION”;

-This may come as a surprise for the many but if we look closely at the Nursing profession, we will realize that Nursing fits all the criteria of the Venn Diagram.
+This may come as a surprise for many, but if we look closely at the Nursing profession, we will realize that Nursing fits all the criteria of the Venn Diagram.
 And it’s not usual for a career to fit all the elements of the Venn Diagram.
 If we analyze it, the world is in great need of nurses, that is very clear.
-Second, a person would not be allowed to practice Nursing if he/she isn’t good at it; in fact, we have a very rigorous process of schooling and nursing practice before one can be a licensed Nurse, not to mention the specializations needed in every specific field of nursing practice.
+Second, a person would not be allowed to practice Nursing if they aren’t good at it; in fact, we have a very rigorous schooling and nursing practice before one can be a licensed Nurse, not to mention the specializations needed in every specific field of nursing practice.

 Nurses are paid for doing their jobs.
-Well, in some countries the wage is very competitive while in some, it is meager.
+In some countries, the wage is very competitive, while in some, it is meager.
 Nevertheless, it fits the criteria.

 Do you love it?

-Putting the Venn Diagram into perspective, how Rouzan viewed nursing during that day was not as a profession, but a mission.
-She was not paid during that time, she volunteered to help the needy.
+Putting the Venn Diagram into perspective, how Rouzan viewed nursing during that day as not a profession but a mission.
+She was not paid during that time; she volunteered to help the needy.
 So YES, some people love nursing, that they would die answering their calling.
 How about you?
 Why do you think you choose Nursing?
-Or are you like the many nurses that didn’t choose this profession but it was a parental influence?
+Or are you like the many nurses that didn’t choose this profession, but it was a parental influence?
 Be it as it may, it all boils down to your purpose in this life.
-If you don’t love nursing, but you’re good at it (since you practice it) and you’re paid for it, look at it as a profession, in time you’ll find that it will become a passion, something that you’ll learn to love.
+If you don’t love nursing, but you’re good at it (since you practice it) and you’re paid for it, look at it as a profession; in time, you’ll find that it will become a passion, something that you’ll learn to love.

-Your takeaway in this Venn Diagram of Purpose is this, get a pen and paper and write down your diagram.
+In this Venn Diagram of Purpose, your takeaway is this, get a pen and paper and write down your diagram.
 You already have the profession – Nursing.
-Now, fill the other gaps, what is it that you are passionate about?
+Now, fill the other gaps; what is it that you are passionate about?
 What would be your vocation?
 What would be your mission?
 Answering these will give you a better insight into your life’s purpose.
 It would clear your mind from the clouds of doubts that you keep on asking yourself why you choose this profession.
 It would make us realize that somehow, we made the right choice.

 5 Pillars of IKIGAI